PatrickRainbolt/InfoSec/MScipher/Ver2/README.md

 ```

 # Other implimentations:
-MScipher also reads STDIN if there is no Text Data on the command line and STDOUT.
-These allow you to pipe in and out data.
+MScipher reads STDIN, if there is no input text on the command line and pipes out to STDOUT.
+These allow you to
+pipe in and out data.
 Here is an Example:
 ```
 > cat file.txt | MScipher-V2.py --shift 5 --justify "Mid" > encode.txt
 ```